 Felix Mendelssohn (German,1809-1848): “Scottish Symphony” 2nd movement

-As many of you know, I recently released an album of violin works by Mendelssohn from all stages of his life—childhood, adolescence, and adulthood.
+As many of you know, last year I released an album of violin works by Mendelssohn from all stages of his life—childhood, adolescence, and adulthood.
 It was a two-year project, during which I felt I almost “lived” with this amazing composer.
 If a certain fondness for him motivated me to undertake the project in the first place, now it approaches a passion for the man and his music.
 (This will not be the last you hear of him, either in this challenge or in studying with me!)
 This particular example just happens to be, I believe, one of the most joyful works in all of music.
-I find it hard to listen to without dancing around my apartment—something nobody will EVER see!
-Listen to all the instruments coming in and out from every direction.
-This is great on surround sound, or a really good pair of headphones.

 Listen on YouTube here.